 Uyghurs are ethnically and culturally a Turkic people living in Central Asia commonly known as East Turkistan.
 Uyghurs are primarily Muslims.
 Their culture gave birth to many great civilizations and has been a cradle of scholastic development, culture and power at various points of history.
 Their homeland East Turkistan is situated in the heart of Asia and lies on the ancient Silk Road.
 Since Communist China’s occupation of East Turkistan in 1949 the CCP has been relentlessly destroying Uyghur culture and religion.
 The Uyghurs have been persecuted under the label of “Nationalists”, “Counter revolutionaries” and “Separatists”.
 In the Aftermath of 9-11, the CCP used the “War on Terrorism” as a pretext by rebranding its effort as a war against Muslim extremists.

 Since the arrival of Chen Quanguo in late 2016 in East Turkistan as the regional Communist Party Secretary, he has delivered China’s Central Government’s order of systemic ethnic cleansing, collective punishment and dehumanization of the Uyghurs and other Turkic people in the region.
 The main method of implementing these goals is through the creation and expansion of Concentration Camps.

 International communities have been closely watching this development since mid-2017.
 Think-tank research center ASPI of Australia reported on 01 Nov.
 2018 that since early 2016 there has been a 465% growth in the size of 28 camps in less than 18 months.

-As of today, there are three million people held against their will these camps.
+As of today, there are three million people held against their will in these camps.
 The prisoners in the camps are indoctrinated with Communist Party propaganda, forced to renounce Islam and subject to torture and brutal deaths.
 Despite this blatant human rights abuse and vicious crimes against humanity, Beijing is set for hosting the 2022 Winter Olympics.
-As China works on its 1000 day countdown to the Beijing 2022 Winter Olympics, there are Uyghurs, Kazaks and other Turkic community members suffering.
+As China works on its 1000 day countdown to the Beijing 2022 Winter Olympics, there are Uyghurs, Kazaks, and other Turkic community members suffering.
 Should Communist China be rewarded with hosting the Olympic Games while committing genocide against an ethnicity with racial motivations?

-There is mounting pressure from around the world towards China’s oppressive and inhumane treatment towards its Muslim citizens.
+There is mounting pressure from around the world towards China’s oppressive and inhumane treatment of Uyghurs: